ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

-Belmont University Tuition Waivers
+Does Belmont University Offer Tuition Waivers?

-Schools sometimes offer tuition waivers to certain groups, to reduce the total cost of attendance.
+Schools sometimes offer tuition waivers to certain groups, to offset the cost of attending.
 Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Check the financial aid website for more information on payment plans and tuition waivers.